jbowes/httpsig/README.md

 middleware := httpsig.NewVerifyMiddleware(httpsig.WithVerifyEcdsaP256Sha256("key1", pubkey))
 http.Handle("/", middleware(h))
 ```

+For more usage examples and documentation, see the [godoc refernce][godoc]

 ## The Big Feature Matrix

 This implementation is based on version `05` of [Signing HTTP Messages][msgsig]